ecotaxa/ecotaxa_front/dev_doc/INSTALL_ALL_INSTRUCTIONS.md

 ### see point 2) to verify that it is running
 ###
 ## 3') Create a config.cfg file
-### in the ecotaxa_dev/appli folder, create a config.cgf file that looks like
+### in the ecotaxa_dev/appli folder, create a config.cfg file that looks like
 ```
 DEBUG = False
 SECRET_KEY = 'THIS KEY MUST BE CHANGED'